Victor Valley: Rail

 Amtrak serves Victorville and Barstow with once-daily trips on the Southwest Chief, and connecting Amtrak California Thruway bus service several times daily.

-The planned Brightline West high-speed rail line to Las Vegas will terminate at the Victor Valley station until it is extended to Los Angeles or Palmdale.
+The soon to be constructed Brightline West high-speed rail line between Las Vegas and Rancho Cucamonga and eventually Los Angeles via Palmdale will have a stop at the Victor Valley station.

 Public transportation

 Public transportation, provided by the Victor Valley Transit Authority (VVTA), serves most of cities and communities of the Victor Valley area.
 VVTA offers subsidized tickets for Greyhound Line busses to Barstow and San Bernardino.
 The Barstow Area Transit serves Barstow and its surrounding communities to the north.
 The two transit systems connect via the B-V Link service.
 Amtrak also serves the Valley at Victorville station.

-The interstate Greyhound Lines transport system busses stops at the Victor Valley Transportation Center.
+Greyhound Lines buses stop at the Victor Valley Transportation Center.